Centers for Disease Control and Prevention Training Programs (Deadline: Ongoing)

 Funding opportunities offered to members of the Pediatric Infectious Diseases Society to stimulate scholarly basic, translational, and clinical research in areas pertinent to Pediatric Infectious Diseases including innovative research to improve or develop new vaccines and immunotherapeutics for children.

 Thrasher Research Fund: E.W.
 “Al” Thrasher Awards (Deadline: Ongoing)

 Offering awards in pediatric medical research.
 The E.W.
 "Al" Thrasher Awards seeks to improve children's health through medical research, with an emphasis on projects that have the potential to translate into clinically meaningful results within a few years.
 The Fund awards grants two times per year, with no fixed number of awards given in each funding cycle or in each year.

-Howard Hughes Medical Institute: Hannah H. Gray Fellows Program (Deadline: December 1, 2021)
+Howard Hughes Medical Institute: Hannah H. Gray Fellows Program (Deadline: not yet announced)

 The goal of the Hanna H. Gray Fellows Program is to recruit and retain individuals from gender, racial, ethnic, and other groups underrepresented in the life sciences, including those individuals from disadvantaged backgrounds.

 Howard Hughes Medical Institute: Investigator Program (Deadline: March 21, 2023)

 HHMI employs and supports more than 250 Investigators, who are based at over 60 universities, colleges, and other research institutions across the US.
 In addition to their research programs, HHMI Investigators participate in educational activities and hold leadership roles at these host institutions.